14 – Cold War, 1953-62

 America played a more decisive role in Guatemala.
 Their democracy wanted to boot out the United Fruit Company of Boston (Chiquita brand®), that owned one-third of the country, and take their land back.
 The company also estimated its land at low value to avoid taxes, so when the country offered to pay the company an indemnity for the nationalized land, they used the same low figures.
 United Fruit (UFC) ran a major operation throughout Latin America and a plan to keep the company’s real estate was on President Truman’s table as early as 1951.
 The U.S. had supported a puppet dictatorship led by Jorge Ubico until he was overthrown in 1944, and his two democratically-elected successors instituted reforms to help workers while allowing a communist party to exist within the democracy.
 Things came to a head after Eisenhower took office, partly because Ike’s Secretary of State, John Foster Dulles, owned shares in UFC and his brother, Allen Dulles, was CIA Director.
 The Dulles brothers were key players during the Cold War and motivated by more than just the fruit company.
 Eisenhower had originally backed democracy in Iran, for instance, before they talked him out of it.

-A small group of CIA operatives and guerrilla rebels got control of the main radio station and used broadcasts to drive a wedge between the country’s army and president, Jacobo Árbenz Guzmán.
+A small group of CIA operatives and guerrilla rebels got control of the main radio station and used broadcasts to drive a wedge between the country’s army and elected president, Jacobo Árbenz Guzmán.
 The false flag coup resulted in America’s installation of dictator Carlos Castillo Armas, whose faults were many, but who kept cheap bananas flowing north.
+Subsequent violence led to the death and disappearance of ~ 200k people — most indigenous Mayans that Árbenz had been assimilating into society — with Armas’ troops responsible for 80% of the murders.
 Ike was impressed with how inexpensive and easy the coup was and how worthwhile it was to hire a professional propagandist, Edward Bernays, to dupe the citizens (Bernays, about whom you can learn more below under optional reading, was Sigmund Freud’s nephew and a veteran of Woodrow Wilson’s propaganda efforts during World War I).
 This certainly beat the heck out of leading large armies across North Africa or France, as Ike had done in the “Big One.”
 Best of all, no one really found out about it at the time, except for other Latin American revolutionaries who learned a few lessons of their own from the incident (more later).

 Patrice Lumumba